 Although my income varied, after a few months of self-employment, I had a reasonable sense of the highs and lows.
 I took the monthly average and used a little lower than average as my baseline amount for budgeting purposes.
 For example, with a range of $2,500 to $4,000 monthly, I built a budget around $3,000 of monthly income.

 Next, use the Sandwich Method to plan outflows

 - Pay for current needs like rent, utilities, food, gas, entertainment, insurance, etc. Some of these are monthly expenses, but some are annual and take special planning.

-- Pay for past purchases through payments on loans such as credit cards balances, auto loans, student loans, etc. You typically pay these on a monthly basis as well.
+- Pay for past purchases through payments on loans such as credit cards, auto loans, student loans, etc. You typically pay these on a monthly basis as well.

-- Save for future needs through tools such as a cash emergency fund, retirement accounts, and educational savings.
+- Save for future needs through tools such as a cash emergency fund, retirement accounts, and educational savings accounts.

 Use the sandwich method to allocate your income over these priorities by: